httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

    followed by a non-incremental large resource.

 It is RECOMMENDED that servers avoid such starvation where possible.
-The method to do so is an implementation decision.
-For example, a server might pre-emptively send responses of a particular incremental type based on other information such as content size.
+The method for doing so is an implementation decision.
+For example, a server might preemptively send responses of a particular incremental type based on other information such as content size.

 Optimal scheduling of server push is difficult, especially when pushed resources